 Did you know that in the US, young adults like you are more likely than adults to use e-cigarettes?
 A 2019 study showed over 5 million U.S. middle and high school students used e-cigarettes in the previous 30 days, including 10.5% of middle school students and 27.5% of high school students.

 We’re talking about the same thing: whether you’re calling it electronic cigarettes, e-cigs, vapes, hookah pens, mods, dripping, or JUULs.

 I just like the taste, so what’s the issue?

 You’re not alone.
 Last year, a major survey of 42-thousand students from nearly 400 public and private schools found young adults say they vape for the flavor, to experiment, for social reasons, or to feel good.
 However, from 2018-2019, the number of 12th graders saying they vape because they are “hooked” more than doubled to 8.1%, up from 3.6%.
 So that means while vaping is easy to start, it’s not as easy to stop.

-ICYMI: If you had a particular love of mango or mint, FDA announced a new enforcement policy in January that would prohibit the sale of most flavored e-cigarette products.
+ICYMI: If you had a particular love of mango or mint, last year the FDA announced a new enforcement policy to prohibit the sale of most flavored e-cigarette products.
 This new partial ban probably includes your favorites – it affects sales of vape pods flavored with fruit or mint flavors.